huntergps/handbook-docs/Fuse/06 - Data Binding.md

 In this case, we have also made the data source @(Observable).
 This means that it supports reflecting changes to the data source at runtime.
 In this case, the collection itself is `Observable`, but the items are not.
 You can bind to the children, but if they were to change, these changes would not be reflected in the UI.
 We'll look at how to fix this shortly.

-You can also bind deep into a complex structure:
+You can also bind to a path:

 		<JavaScript>
 			var complex = {